-The conventional CFCOT (constant frequency constant on-time) control, which makes the on-time proportional to VOUT and inversely proportional to VIN is not sufficient to achieve good constant-frequency behavior.
-This is because voltage drops across the MOSFET switches and the inductor cause sensing mismatches when sensing input and output voltage from the SW pin.
-When the load changes, the voltage drops across the MOSFET switches and the inductor cause a switching frequency variation with load current.
+The conventional CFCOT (constant frequency constant on-time) control, which makes the on-time proportional to VOUT and inversely proportional to VIN, is not sufficient to achieve good constant-frequency behavior.
+Voltage drops across the MOSFET switches and inductor cause sensing mismatches when sensing input and output voltage from the SW pin.
+When the load changes, the voltage drops across the MOSFET switches and inductor cause a switching frequency variation with the load current.
 One way to reduce these effects is to measure the actual switching frequency and compare it to the desired range.
-This has the added benefit eliminating the need to sense the actual output voltage, potentially saving one pin connection.
+This method has the added benefit of eliminating the need to sense the actual output voltage, potentially saving one pin connection.
 ACOT® uses this method. measuring the actual switching frequency and modifying the on-time with a feedback loop to keep the average switching frequency in the desired range.
 To achieve good stability with low-ESR ceramic capacitors, ACOT® uses a virtual inductor current ramp generated inside the IC.
 This internal ramp signal replaces the ESR ramp normally provided by the output capacitor's ESR.
 The ramp signal and other internal compensations are optimized for low-ESR ceramic output capacitors.

-ACOT® One-Shot Operation
+ACOT[®] One-Shot Operation 17.2

-The RT6250A/RT6250B control algorithm is simple to understand.
-The feedback voltage, combined with the virtual inductor current ramp, is compared to the reference voltage.
-When the combined signal is less than the reference, the on-time one-shot is triggered if the minimum off-time one-shot is clear and the measured inductor current (through the synchronous rectifier) is below the current limit.
+The RT6278A/RT6278B control algorithm is simple to understand.
+The feedback voltage, with the virtual inductor current ramp added, is compared to the reference voltage.
+When the combined signal is less than the reference, the on-time one-shot is triggered as long as the minimum off-time one-shot is clear and the measured inductor current (through the synchronous rectifier) is below the current limit.
 The on-time one-shot turns on the high-side switch and the inductor current ramps up linearly.
-After the on-time period, the high-side switch is turned off and the synchronous rectifier is turned on and the inductor current ramps down linearly.
+After the on-time, the high-side switch is turned off and the synchronous rectifier is turned on and the inductor current ramps down linearly.
 At the same time, the minimum off-time one-shot is triggered to prevent another immediate on-time during the noisy switching time and allow the feedback voltage and current sense signals to settle.
-The minimum off-time is kept short (400ns typical) so that rapidly-repeated on-times can raise the inductor current quickly when needed.
+The minimum off-time is kept short (typically 400ns) to enable rapidly repeated on-times, allowing the inductor current to increase guickly when needed.